 Sensitivity analysis in systematic reviews tests whether the conclusions of your review hold up when key methodological decisions are varied.
 Every systematic review involves judgment calls, from which studies to include to which statistical model to use, and sensitivity analysis reveals which of those decisions actually matter for the final result.
 A finding that survives multiple sensitivity analyses is robust.
 One that flips under reasonable alternative choices is fragile, and readers deserve to know.

-The Cochrane Handbook describes sensitivity analysis as a "crucial component" of systematic reviews, and PRISMA 2020 requires that all pre-specified sensitivity analyses and their results be reported regardless of outcome.
+The Cochrane Handbook describes sensitivity analysis as a "crucial component" of systematic reviews, and deep dive into prisma 2020 requires that all pre-specified sensitivity analyses and their results be reported regardless of outcome.
 Yet many published reviews either skip sensitivity analysis entirely or bury a single leave-one-out analysis in supplementary materials.
-This guide covers the full toolkit: when sensitivity analysis is needed, which methods to use, how to interpret and report results, and how to pre-specify analyses in your protocol.
+This guide covers the full toolkit: when sensitivity analysis is needed, which methods to use, how to interpret and report results, and how to pre-specify analyses in your our guide to developing a systematic review protocol.

 What Sensitivity Analysis Tests